mtx9/obsidian-calcite/README.md

 ## Implementation

-For using Calcit in Obsidian, I plan to write the grammar for the [Peggy](https://peggyjs.org/) parser generator.
+For using Calcite in Obsidian, I plan to write the grammar for the [Peggy](https://peggyjs.org/) parser generator.